NickJAFriend/FT-Web-Task/README.md

 See this [Link to Underscore.JS](https://underscorejs.org/) - their libraries are very useful and provide efficient and fast acting resources.

-### Efficeincy - Measuring with and without time...
+### Efficiency - Measuring with and without time...

-> If we can monitor performance, we can truly understand why we are computing...
+> If we can monitor performance, we can truly understand the merits of different solutions... it is the essence of computing...
 ***

 As we measure our code time and time again, with time, we find that our figures vary.
 This is due to a range of factors such as CPU load, priority, other programs being used by the interpreted language or other factors.
 It is quite important to use a machine for time testing that is not executing too much other code - i.e. is (mostly) idle.
 Thinking with efficiency in mind gives us a reasonable idea of how efficient our solutions are, in time, so we can measure computing in a logical, algegraic way and solve our solutions without having to prototype again and again.
+Once you understand time notation *(Big O notation)* you can always learn from your prototypes...

 See [Big O Notation](https://en.wikipedia.org/wiki/Big_O_notation) - the diagrams should show the difference between the linear, contstant and exponential approaches to alogirthms and how they can be expressed.

 It is of course the timer that measures the actual data to solve the *Big O* solution into **real** terms.
+We incorperate the timer measures in the code.
+This is a simple logical compromise but it is necessary to be able to calculate the **real** solution.

 ***

+### Part one of the solution -> Fetching the results of the urls in JSON and placing them in an array...

+Node.JS includes an http class but the joy of using Node.JS is the middleware that is available so simply via the require interface and the node pacakge manager (NPM).